SEDS/mangrove-catalog/file-close-virtual-method/open/README.md

 ## Other functions

-I tested other C allocators/deallocators besides `open()` to observe Static Code Analysis Tool's behavior with them.
-The table below lists functions I tested and the Static Code Analysis Tool warning message flagged for a given configuration.
+I tested other C allocators/deallocators besides `open()` to observe Tool C's behavior with them.
+The table below lists functions I tested and the Tool C warning message flagged for a given configuration.
 Here are the meanings of the column names:

 * "Namespace": code is defined in a user-defined namespace (as in the example), except for `main()`.
 * "No namespace": everything is defined in the (default) global namespace.